The Signal & The Noise

 It’s not easy to see these on a screen.
 At small sizes the noise forms interference patterns with the screen pixels; you’ll see aliasing artifacts that aren’t in the prints, and you’ll miss the finest noise detail that’s there.
 But I’m hoping you’ll get some idea of how these look.
 Here’s what a crop from a full-size print would look like:

-First, esthetic pleasure—just look at the hypnotic colors and textures.
-Second, noise feels like a natural metaphor for so much lived experience.
+Below the surface, noise feels like a natural metaphor for so much lived experience.
 In today’s world (which itself might be understood as a metaphor for the internet) only the noisemakers themselves seem satisfied with the signal-to-noise ratio.
 Consider any number of truths we used to see (or imagine we saw) with clarity.
 Thanks to increasing complexities in the political and virtual worlds, increasing obscurity in the last half-century’s philosophical inquiries, increasing relentlessness in contemporary marketing, and thanks especially to outright sabotage, we’re witnessing old truths sinking rapidly toward the noise floor.
 Are they just unable to keep pace with the deluge of noise, or have they truly lost their buoyancy?
 Are we experiencing a crisis of perception or a crisis of being?

-Photography won’t answer these questions.
-But it might let me make something compelling to meditate on—something more enjoyable and edifying than a thousand social media news channels.
-My gambit is that the art of noise could offer a respite from mere noise.
+Photography won’t give any easy answers.
+But possibly it can give us something worthwhile to meditate on, in the face of a thousand social media news channels.
+The art of noise might offer some respite from mere noise.

 1 If you were picking nits, you might say that blur is really a form of pure information loss, rather than true noise—nothing’s being added.
 Subjectively, though, old uncoated lenses, diffusion filters, and equivalent darkroom effects all seem to impose a fingerprint.
 Like noise, these effects both degrade the clarity of the image and assert their own presence.